alexantr/filemanager/README.md

 Copy filemanager.php to your website and open it on browser (e.g. http://yoursite/any_path/filemanager.php).

-To enable Authentication set $use_auth to true and set Password in $auth_pwd.
+To enable Authentication set $use_auth to true and set users in $auth_users.

 ## Languages